-- The vapour content in the atmosphere ranges from 0 to 5 % by volume.
+- The vapor content in the atmosphere ranges from 0 to 5 % by volume.

-- The atmospheric vapour is received through the evaporation of moisture and water from the water bodies (like seas and oceans, lakes, tanks and ponds, rivers, etc.), vegetation and soil cover.
+- The atmospheric vapor is received through the evaporation of moisture and water from the water bodies (like seas and oceans, lakes, tanks and ponds, rivers, etc.), vegetation, and soil cover.

-- Vapour depends on temperature, and therefore it decreases from the equator poleward in response to decreasing temperature towards the poles.
+- Vapor depends on temperature, and therefore it decreases from the equator poleward in response to decreasing temperature towards the poles.

 - The content of vapour decreases upward.

-- More than 90% of the total atmospheric vapour is found up to the hight of 5 km.
+- More than 90% of the total atmospheric vapour is found up to the height of 5 km.